PollockCR/CS480Pollock/PA2/README.md

 Program Function
 ----------------
 The program will display a rainbow, rotating cube.
 A menu is available to start spinning, stop spinning, and to exit the program.
-Any mouse click or key press (except Esc or Ctrl-C) will reverse the rotation or the cube.
+Any left mouse click or key press (except Esc or Ctrl-C) will reverse the rotation or the cube.
+A right mouse click will display a menu that allows to start rotation, stop rotation, and quit the program.

 Building This Program
 ---------------------